 Joplings Department Store Expansion

 By 1919, the store’s business had expanded so much they had to move to bigger premises.
 With this in mind, Joplings Department Store moved to the top of High Street West.
 Of course, this was the heart of the town’s commercial district by now.
-Indeed, on the day of the grand opening, the police were in attendance to help control the crowds.
+On the day of the grand opening, the police were in attendance to help control the crowds.
 This was because Joplings decided to have the biggest half price sale Sunderland had ever seen.

 Furthermore, it was around 1930 that people began to refer to the store as Joplings.
 This was when Hedley, Swan & Co decided to stop putting their names on any adverts for the store.
 The move to bigger premises also allowed the firm to expand their trade.
 Indeed, on the top floor they opened a restaurant too.
 For the most part, the waitresses would wear green uniforms with pink pinafores over the top.